 Directly below Orion in the north are the stars of Auriga the Charioteer, with brilliant Capella near the horizon.
-Capella is really a pair of giant stars which orbit each other every 104 days.
+Capella is really a pair of giant stars, which orbit each other every 104 days.
 About 100 million km apart, the two stars are each about 10 times the diameter of the Sun, and 50 and 80 times as bright, respectively.

 Low in the NNE are the bright stars of the Twins, Castor and Pollux.
 Castor is another interesting multiple star.
 Through a telescope, there are 3 stars visible, and astronomers have discovered that each of these is itself double.
-Castor thus consists of 3 pairs of stars, with each pair of stars orbiting each other with periods of 20 hours to 9 days, the two bright pairs orbiting each other every 400 years, and the dim pair orbiting the other two over many thousands of years.
+Castor thus consists of 3 pairs of stars, with the stars in each pair orbiting each other with periods of 20 hours to 9 days, the two bright pairs orbiting each other every 400 years, and the dim pair orbiting the other two over many thousands of years.

-The brightest star in the sky (not counting the Sun), Sirius the Dog Star, appears almost overhead on March evenings, while a bit south of the point overhead is the second brightest star in the sky, Canopus.
+The brightest star in the sky (not counting the Sun), Sirius the Dog Star, appears almost overhead on March evenings, while a bit south of the point overhead is the second brightest star in the night sky, Canopus.
 Rising in the southeast are the stars of the Southern Cross and the Pointers (Alpha and Beta Centauri).
 Alpha Centauri is a triple system, with two sun-like stars orbiting each other every 80 years and a dim red dwarf tagging along at a much larger distance.
-This rather insignificant red dwarf was discovered by Robert Innes at the Union Observatory in Johannesburg in 1915, who also suggested the name Proxima.
+This red star was discovered by Robert Innes at the Union Observatory in Johannesburg in 1915, who also suggested the name Proxima.
 As seen from a planet around either of its brighter companions, Proxima would be an ordinary dimmish star, invisible for observers plagued by city lights.
 When it was discovered, Proxima was the faintest star known, but it has long lost this distinction.
 At a little over 4 light years away, the stars of the Alpha Centauri system are the closest neighbours of our own Sun.

 Achernar and the Magellanic Clouds (looking like detached pieces of the Milky Way) can still be seen in the southwest on March evenings.
-The Large and Small Clouds are the nearest galaxies to our own Milky Way (with the exception of two small galaxies actually being swallowed by our galaxy) and are about 180 thousand and 190 thousand light years away, respectively.
-Compare this with Achernar, which is located inside the Milky Way and is only a mere 90 light years away.
+The Large and Small Magellanic Clouds are the nearest galaxies to our own Milky Way (with the exception of two small galaxies actually being swallowed by our galaxy) and are about 180 thousand and 190 thousand light years away, respectively.
+Compare this with Achernar, which is located inside the Milky Way and a mere 90 light years away.
 The Sotho referred to Achernar as the senakane (the little horn) while the shield of the little horn is the Small Magellanic Cloud, known as mo’hora le tlala (plenty and famine).
 If dry dusty air made it appear dim, famine was to be expected.